 Great gift for a avid or occasional camper.
 This portable hammock can be stuffed into a small bag and kept in the trunk or even a backpack.
 It supports up to 500 lbs and would be great for 2 people to relax in.
 These remind me of the movie Avatar where they sleep in those leaves in that big tree and then wrap the sides around themselves like a cocoon.

 There are straps at either end that are simply wrapped around 2 trees and that’s it.
 We used one of these on a recent camping trip and one of my friends ended up sleeping in it rather than in the tent!
 Just be sure the campsite allows for wrapping these straps around the trees, some prohibit this to protect the trees.

 I think most guys would like a drone, outdoorsy or not.
 They have to be flown outside though and are great for taking HD pictures and videos.
-If your guy goes hiking a lot and goes to remote locations and usually takes pic with his iPhone.
-Then let him try this out.
-For under $100 you really can’t go wrong here.
-It could even turn into a new hobby.
+Perfect for anyone who likes to go hiking a lot and goes to remote locations.
+You can capture amazing images and video with drones that can’t be captured from the ground.

 Maybe he already has an entry level drone like this and you want to upgrade him to a professional level badass drone.
-Then check out this Phantom 4 Starter Kit.
-I do not own the Phantom, but have flown one and have a friend that has one.
-They are very top of the line and can do just about anything you would expect a quality drone to do and then some.
+This drone is a great starter drone and can do just about anything you would expect a quality drone to do and then some.

 I personally own this knife and it is without question the best pocket knife I have ever carried.
 Spyderco makes wonderful knifes, that come with lifetime warranties, and really withstand some heavy use.
 The blades are usually made with VG-10 steel and are razor sharp when they arrive.
 It has a handy clip on the side for your pocket which can be flipped around, depending on how he wants to carry it.